 When I entered into the didactic program in dietetics, I was set on pursuing an internship right after graduation.
 Instead, I worked for two years and then was accepted into an out-of-state internship program.

-Before graduating, I figured that a good GPA, a few extracurriculars and a part-time job were enough to be a competitive candidate.
+Before graduating, I figured that a good GPA, a few extracurricular activities and a part-time job were enough to be a competitive candidate.
 However, for those of you who have been through this journey or are just embarking on it, you know there is more to it.
 The chances of being matched with an internship are around 50 percent.
 Due to growing interest in the field, there are increasingly more students studying dietetics — and unfortunately the availability of internships has yet to catch up.
 Thus, you must market yourself as a strong candidate through your experience, resume and essays.

 Regardless of whether you apply to an internship pre- or post-graduation, there are a few things I wished I had known before starting the application process.